 Another group of chemicals called polycyclic aromatic hydrocarbons (PAHs) increase the risk of bladder cancer.
 Exposure to these chemicals is possible in industries where people handle carbon or crude oil, or substances made from them.
 You may also come into contact with them in any industry involving combustion, such as smelting.

 If you have a diagnosis of bladder cancer, it is worth finding out if you have ever been exposed to any of these chemicals.
 If you have, talk to your urologist or cancer doctor.
 You may be able to claim an allowance called Industrial Disease Benefit from the government Department for Work and Pensions.

 Some other jobs have been linked to an increased risk of bladder cancer.
 These include

-- Bus and taxi drivers
+- Bus and taxi drivers and railroad workers

 - Metal casters, machine setters and operators

 - Leather workers